Swarajballal/JAVA-DSA/Day1/DAY1Notes.md

 System.out.println(d1.add(d2)); // 3.59
-instead use string then rounding up will be disabled. and we will get 3.6 big decimal is used for high precision calculations. so big decimal can solve the issue of rouding up in java.
+instead use string then rounding up will be disabled. and we will get 3.6 big decimal is used for high precision calculations. so big decimal can solve the issue of rounding up in java.

 # Strings
 String is a sequence of characters.